Consumption (economics): Consumption theories

 Consumption theories began with John Maynard Keynes in 1936 and were developed by economists such as Friedman, Dusenbery, and Modigliani.
 The relationship between consumption and income was a crucial concept in macroeconomic analysis for a long time.

 Absolute Income Hypothesis

 In his 1936 General Theory, Keynes introduced the consumption function.
 He believed that various factors influence consumption decisions; But in the short run, the most important factor is real income.
 According to the Absolute Income Hypothesis, consumer spending on consumption goods and services is a linear function of his current disposable income.

 Relative Income Hypothesis

-James Dusenbery proposed this model in 1949.
+James Duesenberry proposed this model in 1949.
 This theory is based on two assumptions: